minimal3dp/fdm-simulator/README.md

-# FDM 3D Print Property Simulator
+# FDM 3D Print Property Simulator (v4)

-This is a multi-model application that uses machine learning to predict the mechanical properties of FDM 3D-printed parts.
-It consists of a Python (FastAPI) backend that serves the ML models and an HTML/JavaScript frontend that provides the user interface.

-The application allows you to simulate properties based on four different research datasets:

-Kaggle Dataset: Predicts Tensile Strength, Roughness, and Elongation.

-C3 Dataset (Wang et al.): Predicts Tensile Strength and Elongation from raw stress-strain data.

-FEA Dataset (Lee & Tucker): Predicts a full anisotropic material card (100+ properties) for use in FEA software.

-Fatigue Dataset (Azadi & Dadashi): Predicts the Fatigue Lifetime (cycles to failure) of a part under load.
+This is a multi-model FDM 3D print simulator powered by a Python (FastAPI) backend and a pure HTML/JS frontend.
+It uses machine learning models trained on published research data to predict mechanical properties, fatigue life, and more, based on your slicer settings.

+Version 4 now includes a new "Optimizer" tab!

+## New in v4: Optimizer

+A new "Optimizer" tab is available.
+This feature, based on the NSGA-II genetic algorithm, allows you to define your goals (e.g., "Maximize Strength," "Minimize Cost") and will run thousands of simulations to find the Top 5 recommended settings that best balance your objectives.

+Note: The Optimizer currently supports the "Kaggle Model."

 ## Project Structure

-Your project should be organized as follows:

 ```bash
 fdm-simulator/